1. Home

 What Is Interconnection?

-Interconnection is the process by which a solar customer applies for and receives permission from their local utility company to connect to the utility grid.
+Interconnection is the process by which a solar customer applies for and receives permission from the local utility company to connect to the utility grid.

 If you’re working with a professional solar company like Palmetto, they will likely take care of the interconnection process on your behalf.
 That said, it’s still helpful to understand what’s happening during this step in the solar installation process.

-Receiving approval from your utility provider is required to connect your solar power system to the utility grid so your solar panels can start generating electricity for your home.
+Receiving approval from your utility provider is required to connect your solar power system to the utility grid so your solar panels can start generating electricity for your home and earning net metering credits (if available).
 Most commonly, the solar interconnection process is separated into two key processes: permission to install, and permission to operate.
-However, some utilities only require a request for permission to operate and do not require permission to install.
+Some utilities require only a permission to operate and do not require permission to install.

 At the same time, any Authority Having Jurisdiction (AHJ - the local building department that controls your area) must approve significant construction projects, including solar energy system installations.
-Therefore, we apply for permits to obtain that approval while also pursuing interconnection to help speed up the timeline.
+Therefore, your solar company will apply for permits while also pursuing interconnection to help speed up the timeline.
 You can read more about this process at How Local Solar Permitting Impacts the Cost of Your Solar Panels.

 If your utility requires you to request permission to install as part of the interconnection process, your solar company will submit an application to your utility provider to review the electrical plans, equipment specifications, and overall system design.
 Their goal is to ensure the electrical equipment meets all applicable standards for interconnection.